Most Frequently Asked Web API testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-The above API Interview Questions are very helpful when the interviewer focus is finding out your functional domain knowledge.
+The above API interview questions are very helpful when the interviewer’s focus is on finding out your functional domain knowledge.

 Well, it is understood that application knowledge is only gained when working actually with such technology.
 However, interviewers are more interested in testing your expertise and experience but basics are important too.

 Hope this article will be very helpful for your API Testing interview preparation.